iamAbayomi/exploratory-data-analysis/README.md

-# Project Title

-One Paragraph of project description goes here
+# Exploratory Data Analysis
+This project is an exploratory data analysis on a credit card bank data set with over 10,000 entries, providing information about customers' demographics, financial status, educational background, and credit card usage.
+Originally containing 18 columns, it has been condensed to 12 for this study.

+The data analyis showed that credit companies need to improve financial literacy since higher educational level does not improve financial literacy

+The link to the datasets can be found https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers/data

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the application and how to install them

 ```
-Give examples
+python
+pytest
+matplotlib

 ```

 ### Installing